 MUTILATION, A SOURCE OF LIVELIHOOD

-Forcing or cajoling young women to get the non-medical surgery done on them has come with a massive price with death toll during or after the procedure soaring to unprecedented levels.
+Forcing or cajoling young women to get the non-medical surgery done on them has come with a massive price of death during or after the procedure, and this is soaring to unprecedented levels.

 One wonders aside from the ingrained cultural or religious beliefs over the continuous survival of this age-old art, it has emerged that the practice as a means of livelihood is a major contributing factor.
 FGM refuses to die out on account it is a revenue-generating avenue and business for ninety percent of circumcisers.

-Income though offered by families of the initiated girls are paltry sums, circumcisers fear opting out of trade of cutting could mean running short of money and anti-FGM campaigners faced pockets of opposition from communities and Islamic scholars in dissuading them to drop the knife.
+Income, though offered by families of the initiated girls are paltry sums, circumcisers fear opting out of the trade of cutting could mean running short of money and anti-FGM campaigners face pockets of opposition from communities and Islamic scholars in dissuading them to drop the knife.

 Notwithstanding this, women’s rights groups sprung up intent on effacing the menace, described best as ‘make or break’.